amitamola/shared_code_snippets/README.md

 In this repository I'll be sharing the codes that I share around on LinkedIn or Medium etc and to provide it for further use by others(and maybe for myself).

-So if you feel any such thing can be of help, please do add too this repo and raise a pull request.
+So if you feel any such thing can be of help and want to contribute, please do add too this repo and raise a pull request.

 #### Click on the links below to directly open the code snippet: